irtnog/nossis-docs/docs/contributing.md

 : changes to the build system or external dependencies

 {.glossary}
+`chore`
+: miscellaneous changes not covered by the other commit types

+{.glossary}
 `ci`
 : changes to the continuous integration/continuous delivery process, e.g., GitHub Actions